hugh-braico/slowtrainroll.in/README.md

 - `pip3 install -r requirements.txt`
 - generate a secret key and save it to a file called (yep) `/SECRET_KEY`
   - see [Django deployment docs](https://docs.djangoproject.com/en/3.2/howto/deployment/checklist/#secret-key)
-- set `DEBUG` in `slowtrainrollin/settings.py` to `True`
+- `export STR_DEBUG=True`
+- `python3 manage.py mmakemigrations`
 - `python3 manage.py migrate`
 - `python3 manage.py runserver`

 ### Deploying with gunicorn+nginx

 Use `python3 manage.py collectstatic` to collect all your static files together to the `/static` directory where nginx can see them.

 Install nginx and make sure you can see the default nginx page in browser